mrinalmech/wage-visualization/README.md

 [NodeJS](https://nodejs.org/en) should be installed beforehand.

-Run following commands to run the app:
+Run following commands from the directory (after cloning the git repo locally) to run the app:

 `npm install`